 15. It's Better With More Prospects

 Let go of the emotion you've invested in your home.
 Be detached, using a business-like manner in your negotiations.
-You'll definitely have an advantage over those who get caught up emotionally in the situation.
+You'll definitely have an advantage over those who get caught up emotionally in the sale.
+It's a BIG decision to sell a home and move.
+Be prepared for the emotions that will accompany the selling process.

 16. Keep Emotions in Check During Negotiations

-The better you know your buyers the better you can use the negotiation process to your advantage.
-This allows you to control the pace and duration of the process.
+The better you know your buyers, the better you can use the negotiation process to your advantage.
+This allows you to control the pace and duration of the process..and perhaps the price!

 17. Learn Why Your Buyer is Motivated